mac-ieee/Intro-to-Raspberry-Pi/README.md

-# Beginner Raspberry Pi Workshop
+# Intro to Raspberry Pi Workshop
 All material needed to run the beginner Raspberry Pi workshop can be found in this repository.

 *Steps to organizing this workshop:*